tarantool/crud/README.md

   * `timeout` (`?number`) - `vshard.call` timeout (in seconds)
   * `bucket_id` (`?number|cdata`) - bucket ID
   * `fields` (`?table`) - field names for getting only a subset of fields
+  * `vshard_router` (`?string|table`) - Cartridge vshard group name or
+    vshard router instance.
+Set this parameter if your space is not a part of the default vshard cluster

 Returns metadata and array contains one inserted row, error.